adjuststack

 Summary

-is a specialization of opt_send_without_block
+opt_size is a specialization of opt_send_without_block, when the

-method is called on a Ruby type with a known size.
+size method is called on a Ruby type with a known size.
 In CRuby there

 are fast paths when the receiver is either a String, Hash or Array.